Computing the Lie algebra of the differential Galois group: the reducible case: Decomposition and Flags for the Off-Diagonal Part

-Now let us consider the second problem.
+Now let us consider Problem \textbf{P2}.
 Assume that we have found an irreducible $\Psi$-subspace $U$ of $V$.
 Finding $\CR$-submodules of $V$ which are $\Psi$-isomorphic to $U$ amounts to finding elements in $\mathrm{Hom}_{\mathcal R}(U, V)$.
-Concretely, let $s$ be the dimension of $U$ and $d$ be the dimension of $V$.
-The matrix of $\Psi$ is of the form
+Let $s$ be the dimension of $U$ and $d$ be the dimension of $V$.
+We have $s\leq d$.
+The matrix of $\Psi$ restricted to $V$ is of the form